Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 The content of the Figure could of course also be textual, in the form of lists, paragraphs, or other blocks of text.
 For drawings, LATEX has a very simple drawing environment called picture, which lets you create a very limited set of lines and curves, but for a diagram of any complexity, you can use any normal vector drawing program (see § 4.4.3 below), save the image as a PDF vector image, and include it in your Figure with \includegraphics as illustrated.

 Much more common is to create your diagrams within the LATEX document using TikZ, which is a TEX interface to the Portable Graphics Format (PGF) graphics language.
 TikZ is much more powerful than the picture environment, but it’s a whole language of its own, so it needs learning.
-(I used it to create the labelling on the image in Figure 1.4 above.)
-The manual is in the tikz and there is a self-help blog at https://latexdraw.com and extensive help via the TEX Stackexchange.
+(I used it to create the labelling on the image in Figure 1.3 above.)
+The manual is in the tikz package, and there is a self-help blog at https://latexdraw.com and extensive help via the TEX Stackexchange.